adrianmess/freelance-co-working/README.md

 * Use @media queries to hide/show menu button on header
 * Use flex to create auto adjusting grid in gallery
 * use scss and mixins to make DRY code.
+* Use Prepros app to automatically compile scss to css
 <br>
 <img src="/src/assets/images/README/header.gif">
 <br>